techlib/celus/docs/user.rst

   Any other number besides the ones described above.
 These are standard SUSHI error codes.
 They are usually accompanied with a short description which may help you determine the cause of the problem.
-Sometimes your system has already made too many requests to the SUSHI server at hand, sometimes the request should be retried in short time. `Celus` can deal reasonably with most common cases - by stopping trying other months if the credentials are obviously erroneous, by retrying attempts which should be retried, or by stopping attempts when the server reports overload.
+Sometimes your system has already made too many requests to the SUSHI server at hand, sometimes the request should be retried in short time. `CELUS` can deal reasonably with most common cases - by stopping trying other months if the credentials are obviously erroneous, by retrying attempts which should be retried, or by stopping attempts when the server reports overload.